Real life problem solving - how to solve any problem yourself

 It involves analytical thinking but also it necessarily involves use of right kind of problem solving resource for breaking the back of the problem so to say.

-Technique of authority support, Principle of living in the present, principle of self-solve, principle of problem ownership, principle of dead service system, principle of disbelief & verification, principle of exploration and Project management approach are only a few of the principles, techniques and approaches used as a part of a large resource pool for solving any personal life, work life or academic life problem efficiently and at low cost.
+Technique of authority support, Principle of living in the present, principle of self-solve, principle of problem ownership, principle of dead service system, principle of disbelief & verification, principle of exploration and Project management approach are only a few of the principles, techniques and approaches used as a part of a large resource pool for practical real life problem solving.

-Problem solving does not end in finding the path to the solution, it necessarily involves implementation of the solution in an effective way and also to check whether the results are as desired and achieved at low cost.
+Problem solving does not end in finding the path to the solution, it necessarily involves implementation of the solution in an effective way and also to check whether the results are as desired.

 Much talk with no results means nothing.